iterative/dvc.org/content/docs/start/experiments.md

 tracks everything in the pipeline for each experiment (parameters, metrics, dependencies, and outputs) and can later retrieve it as needed.

-Check that `scores.json` reflects the metrics in the table above:
+Check that `scores.json` reflects the metrics in the table above: TK: Update scores

 ```json
 { "avg_prec": 0.6040544652105823, "roc_auc": 0.9608017142900953 }